denten-books/plain-text/5-screen.md

 an unevenly sampled landscape of variegated visual topographies, achieving a measure of arbitrary synchronicity between human and machine.

-The conversation around around all things digital further often conflates the discrete nature of digital representation with human debasement, following the logic by which the perceived material impoverishment in one sphere leads to the implied spiritual impoverishment in the other.
+The conversation around all things digital often conflates the discrete nature of digital representation with human debasement, following the logic by which the perceived material impoverishment in one sphere leads to the implied spiritual impoverishment in the other.
 The sentiment is everywhere in the popular press, having deep intellectual roots in the history of thinking about technology.
 Philosophers of technology from Heidegger to Kittler advance a powerful "hermeneutics of suspicion" towards mechanization, digitization, and the subsequent computability of human experience.
 To take that tradition seriously is to direct hermeneutic suspicion to aspects of digital being that have meaningful socio-political consequences.
 If, as the case of motion blur suggests, human experience is already and always "born digital," that is, discrete and differentiated throughout, we must find ways of advancing critique along theoretical distinctions that better capture the instrumental reality of media practice.
 Nostalgia for "analog" oneness and continuity should itself fall under the critical gaze, examined alongside media marketing slogans advertising gapless playback and lossless file formats.
-To long for the analog is to long for the experience of oneness, which was never there in the first place.
+To long for the analog is to desire for the experience of oneness, which was never there in the first place.

+At this point it appears that the whole matter of digital representation rests on arbitrary and contingent assumptions.
+If language and literature are already digital and discrete systems of representation, why should it bother us when it is otherwise digitized or transcoded into other controlled vocabularies?
+The Latin letter already comprises an atomic and indivisible unit.
+When it is further broken down into pixels, the smallest indivisible units on the screen, it undergoes little change in its ontological categories.
+Just as one learns to translate the arbitrary shapes of the alphabet into distinct sounds one can learn to translate arbitrary digits into letters and back into sounds and thoughts.
+The language of machines, in this view, is merely another language.
+That is not to say that all aspects of the computed sign are completely independent of sensory constraint.
+Humans cannot perceive the ultraviolet spectrum, for example.
+Nor would it be practical to create books so heavy as to prevent readers from turning the pages.
+The medium is "tuned" if you will to average human capabilities.
+Sensory constraints do determine the shape of the message to some reasonable extent.
+Yet other techniques of apprehension are socially constructed.
+Thus although all opera is in the human-audible frequency range, acculturation to opera listening helps greatly in its enjoyment.
+Some aspects of opera appreciation are learned (like knowing the plot) where others are determined (like the ability to hear sounds).

 ## We Have Always Been Digital

-So far, the case studies I built around the Pollak-Virag telegraph and the liquid crystal display revealed merely the inadequacy of popular intuition.
+So far, the case studies I have built around the Pollak-Virag telegraph and the liquid crystal display revealed merely the inadequacy of popular intuition.
 What does it mean then to "digitize" a book, if languages---characters, words, sentences, paragraphs, pages---already function digitally?
 More broadly, if the digital cannot be reduced to the discrete, what other properties are being brought forth through digitization?
 A summary of the long-standing discussion about the nature digital representation in the fields of aesthetic theory and analytic philosophy helps untangle the conceptual complexities involved.

 The difference between discrete and continuous quantities defines the conversation about digital media.[^ln3-maley] For example, in a popular book